 You’ll notice the big theme here is shelf stable items.

-If you’re making five-minute meals, you probably don’t have a ton of time to plan out each meal and plans probably change last minute so buying shelf stable items will help you save money and avoid tossing out food that has gone bad if you miss a few meals at home.
+If you’re making five-minute meals or are out on an adventure, you probably don’t have a ton of time to plan out each meal and plans probably change last minute so buying shelf stable items will help you save money and avoid tossing out food that has gone bad.

 Five Minute Meal Shopping List “Must-Haves”